 That is basically a description of my setup.
 I have used the Eltima Serial Port Splitter successfully for several years to split a physical serial port (Com3 in my case) into three virtual serial ports (Com8,9,10).
 Each of my dedicated programs is set to run on one of those virtual ports and all three programs can run simultaneously.
 You simply identify the physical port you want to split and create the virtual ports that your programs will use.
 Your computer and software applications treat these virtual ports as if they were physical ports.
 They even show up in Windows Device Manager.

 20210416...Update!!
 I recently purchased an SDR radio.
 These radios generally do not have physical serial ports.
 Instead, they use a virtual serial port (on the ethernet connection) to communicate with software programs.
 That presents a problem for most serial port splitting utilities which can only split physical ports.
 That's the situation I ran into with Eltima.
-When I tried to split the radio's com port virtual com port the SDR's control program could no longer communicate with my logging program.
+When I tried to split the radio's virtual com port the SDR's control program could no longer communicate with my logging program.
 Fortunately, I found a utility that can split not only physical ports but virtual ports, as well...Eterlogic VSPE (virtual serial port emulator).
 While this program requires a bit more geeking ability than some other solutions like Eltima, it is very flexible and powerful as well as very affordable at only $25 (try before you buy).
-Eterlogic is now my recommended solution, and is an essential utility for SDR owners who want to split ports.
+Eterlogic is now my recommended solution and is an essential utility for SDR owners who want to split a virtual port.
 Eterlogic's VSPE allows up to 8 programs to utilize one virtual serial port.
+If you decide to try VSPE, here are a few tips to make things go smoother: